petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Sorting tab, set default sorting rules that are applied to the entries once the user visits a page with a Data Set fragment.](./data-set-views/images/05.png)

-- In the [Actions tab](./data-set-views/data-set-view-actions.md), create actions linked to the elements in the data set.
+- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+` In the [Actions tab](./data-set-views/data-set-view-actions.md), create actions linked to the elements in the data set.

    With *Item Actions*, you can delete, edit, or display the details of a single item in the data set (e.g., a row in the table or an item from a list).